Hydraulic Valves & Hydraulic Valve Manufacturers

 Here at Metro Hydraulic Jack, we are committed to supplying high quality hydraulic valves.
 We provide all kinds of valves, including directional control valves, in-line valves, 2-way valves, 3-way valves, and 4-way valves.
 We’ve been in the industry for more than 70 years, so you can trust us to provide expertise and exceptional service.
 Check out our full offering of hydraulic products on our website or give us a call!

-Valley Hydraulics & Air is your source for all of your hydraulic equipment and component needs.
-With unsurpassed quality, competitive prices, and personal service, we are one of the best and most hydraulic valve suppliers in the industry.
+FluiDyne Fluid Power is your source for all of your hydraulic equipment and component needs.
+With unsurpassed quality, competitive prices, and personal service, we are one of the best and most experienced hydraulic valve suppliers in the industry.
 Our fluid power specialists are ready to assist you in finding and supplying the perfect solution for your applications!
 Check out our website or give us a call to learn more!

-As a hydraulic equipment specialist, Hader Industries has the hydraulic components and products you need!
-With four wholly owned subsidiaries, we offer a diverse range of valves, pumps, cylinders, motors, and more.
+As a fluid power specialist, SunSource has the hydraulic components and products you need!
+We offer a diverse range of valves, pumps, filtration systems, and more to meet your industrial hydraulic component needs.
 Whether you need to rebuild your hydraulic components or are looking for a brand new hydraulic valve, we have you covered!
-We exist to provide solutions for your needs, so give us a call for your hydraulic solutions!
+We exist to provide solutions for your needs, so give us a call or visit us online!

 Basic hydraulic valves have two stations: open and closed.
 When closed, no fluid is able to pass through but when open, it flows freely.
 Hydraulic valves are used within a fluid control system as a simple way to prevent improper levels of pressure and fluid.
 They are used with hydraulic tools or equipment such as water cutting machines or backhoes.
 Hydraulic valves are predominately used in equipment and tools founds in industrial, manufacturing or construction applications and are found in the aerospace, automobile, military, food processing, process control, oil or fuel, wastewater, irrigation, gas or air, steam, fire service, cryogenic, refrigeration, chemical and laboratory or medical industries.
 Which type of hydraulic valve is used in what type of industry completely depends on what each individual valve is intentionally produced to do.
 For example, electric hydraulic valves are found in underground piping and fluid control systems because they are a simple way to manage pressure and fluid levels.
 Though the flow rates are low, needle valves provide a steady and precise flow of fluid and are therefore used for calibration or flow regulating applications.